History & Heritage

 The Burnetts of Leys have had a connection to the lands of the north-east of Scotland since 1323, upon receiving a royal charter from King Robert the Bruce for their support during the Scottish wars of independence.

-The Burnett family website can be viewed for further information about the early history of the Leys Estate.
+The Burnett family website can be viewed for further information about the early history of the Leys Estate and the Burnett family.